 Over 1,053,000 Medicare beneficiaries currently live in Maryland.
-These beneficiaries receive varying benefits depending on their needs and choices.
-Different Medicare plans offer varying advantages, so this article will cover the basics of available Maryland Medicare plans.
+Depending on their needs and choices, these beneficiaries receive varying benefits, and different Medicare plans offer varying advantages.
+This article will cover the basics of available Maryland Medicare plans.

 Medicare in Maryland: Facts & Figures

 - Around 768,000 beneficiaries in Maryland have both Part A and Part B.

 - Nearly 800,000 beneficiaries aged into the program, with 112,000 eligible due to disability.